Metro Rail Transit Corporation

 The Metro Rail Transit Corporation (MRTC) is a private consortium organized in June 1995.
-The consortium is composed of seven (7) Filipino-owned companies: Fil-Estate Management Inc (now Metro Global Holdings Corporation), Ayala Land Inc, Ramcar Inc, Greenfield Development Corporation of Unilab, Anglo-Philippine Holdings Corporation, National Book Store Group, Allante Realty and Development Inc, and DBH Inc. The Metro Rail Transit Corporation owns the Manila Metro Rail Transit System Line 3 running along the EDSA corridor.
+The consortium is composed of seven Filipino-owned companies: Fil-Estate Management Inc (now Metro Global Holdings Corporation), Ayala Land Inc, Ramcar Inc, Greenfield Development Corporation (Unilab Group), Anglo-Philippine Holdings Corporation (National Book Store Group), Allante Realty and Development Inc, and DBH Inc. The Metro Rail Transit Corporation owns the Manila Metro Rail Transit System Line 3 running along the EDSA corridor.
 MRTC was the original contractor for the EDSA MRT-3 Project.
 It runs the MRT-3 in coordination with the Department of Transportation under a 25-year Build-Lease-Transfer contract or BLT Agreement, where it expired on July 15, 2025.

 History

 Beginnings

 The MRT Line 3 project, originally known as the EDSA LRT III project, was planned by the then-Department of Transportation and Communications (later the Department of Transportation) in 1989.
 A letter of intent was submitted by Eli Levin of Eli Levin Enterprises, Inc. to the DOTC in 1990, under a build-operate-transfer scheme.
 Eli Levin incorporated EDSA LRT Corporation Ltd. (ELCL), a Hong Kong–based consortium consisting of ten foreign companies.